Christopher S. Furmanski

 About Christopher S. Furmanski

 Christopher S. Furmanski is a scholar working on Cognitive Neuroscience, Cellular and Molecular Neuroscience and Radiology, Nuclear Medicine and Imaging, having authored 7 papers that have together received 1.4k indexed citations.
-Recurring topics across this work include Neural dynamics and brain function (5 papers), Visual perception and processing mechanisms (5 papers) and Neurobiology and Insect Physiology Research (2 papers).
+Recurring topics across this work include Neural dynamics and brain function (5 papers), Visual perception and processing mechanisms (5 papers), Neurobiology and Insect Physiology Research (2 papers), Face Recognition and Perception (1 paper), Advanced Neuroimaging Techniques and Applications (1 paper), CCD and CMOS Imaging Sensors (1 paper), Neuroscience and Neuropharmacology Research (1 paper) and Color Science and Applications (1 paper).
 The work is most often cited by research in Cognitive Neuroscience (1.3k citations), Cellular and Molecular Neuroscience (260 citations) and Behavioral Neuroscience (35 citations).
 Christopher S. Furmanski has collaborated with scholars based in United States.
 Frequent co-authors include Stephen A. Engel, Barbara J. Knowlton, Susan Y. Bookheimer and Denis Schluppeck.
-Their work appears in journals such as Journal of Neuroscience, Nature Neuroscience and Current Biology.
+Their work appears in journals such as Nature Neuroscience, Vision Research, Current Biology, Journal of Neuroscience and Journal of Vision.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.